common-workflow-language/cwltool/CODE_OF_CONDUCT.md

 If you are being harassed by a member of the CWL Project, notice that someone else is being harassed, or have any other concerns, please contact the CWL Leadership Team at leadership@commonwl.org.
-If person who is harassing you is on the team, they will recuse themselves from handling your incident.
+If person who is harassing you is on the team, they will recurse themselves from handling your incident.
 We will respond as promptly as we can.

 This code of conduct applies to CWL Project spaces, but if you are being